tmpvar/tmpvar.com/DEVLOG.md

 - radiance-cascades/2d: how to fix the ringing artifacts?

 ## Next
+- isosurface-extraction: fixed step, perform backtrack step
+- isosurface-extraction: run a fixed step ray march from minRoot->maxRoot in an attempt to understand if the roots are even viable.
+- isosurface-extraction: segment tracing - take larger fixed steps and when we detect a crossing run a few newton-raphson steps to find the actual crossing.
+- isosurface-extraction: better lighting for direct
 - linear-interpolation: add demo for line searching
 - linear-interpolation: add basic 3D interactive demo